-HLSS697 Creative Project Capstone Option in Homeland Security (3 hours)
+HLSS697 Creative Project Capstone Option in Homeland Security (3 semester hours)

 The Homeland Security Creative Project Capstone gives students the opportunity to address issues of importance in homeland security that are directly or closely related to their own career, occupation, profession, or current position.
 Creative projects as program capstones may derive from a wide variety of organizationally defined formats such as legislative proposals (local, state or Federal), briefs, standard operating procedures, training program manual, procedure manuals, organizational change proposals, communication plans, or recruitment plans to name but a few.
 The format will be proposed by the student and approved by the instructor.
 The creative project must demonstrate originality and will follow the style requirements set by the department - currently the American Psychological Association (APA) Publication Manual.
+THIS COURSE IS 16 WEEKS.

-HLSS698 Comprehensive Examination in Homeland Security (0 hours)
+HLSS698 Comprehensive Examination in Homeland Security (0 semester hours)